AshokHub/BLASTphp/README.md

     ini_set('max_execution_time', $RTOE);

-In some cases `$RTOE` is not enough to execute the program.
-If so, you must increase the `$RTOE` to `$RTOE+60`.
-A `max_execution_time` value of 0 will make the max execution time to unlimited.
+In some cases `$RTOE` value will be not enough to execute the program.
+If so, the `$RTOE` value must be increased to `$RTOE+60` or higher.
+A `max_execution_time` value of `0` will make the max execution time to unlimited.
 However, it is not recommended that you do this.
 In rare cases in which a script has somehow gone into an infinite loop, or is in a deadlock because of file level locking, your server will get overloaded and your memory and CPU usage will go above recommended thresholds.

 # [Example](https://github.com/AshokHub/BLASTphp#example)
 ## [Connecting to NCBI BLAST Server](https://github.com/AshokHub/BLASTphp#connecting-to-ncbi-blast-server)